Self-EMDR vs. Therapist-Led EMDR: Understanding the Differences

 Frequency and Integration

-The flexibility of self-administered EMDR allows for:
+The flexibility of self-guided exercises allows for:

 - More frequent processing sessions if desired